umer480/kubernetes/statefulset.md

 **Databases**: MySQL, PostgreSQL, MongoDB

-**Distributed Systems**: Kafka, Zookeeper, Cassandra
+**Distributed Systems**: Queue Services - i.e Apache Kafka, RabbitMQ  etc

 **Clustered Applications**: Redis Cluster, Elasticsearch

 ### Properties of StateFulSet:

-- Each pod has a stable identity ( name, and storage).
+- Each pod has a stable identity ( name, and storage).  (pod-0, pod-1, etc.)

+- Attaches persistent volumes (PVCs) that stay even if the pod is deleted.

-- Pods are created in order and deleted in reverse order.
+- Pods are created in order and deleted in reverse order. - Ensures ordered startup and shutdown, which many stateful apps require.

 - Scaling and rolling updates happen one pod at a time to preserve identity and state.